mirmahathir1/comp-arch-notes/Computer Architecture 2025 09 24.md

 * **Why ROB + RS?** ROB gives precise, in-order commit and recovery.
 RSs are near FUs to hold ready operands/tags and start work the cycle data arrives.
 * **Can we split the issue cycle?** Not beyond small widths.
 The scalable solution is a **pipelined** multi-stage rename/issue that processes the whole bundle each stage.
 * **Do we need “n CDBs”?** No single shared bus scales.
 Use multiple result buses and locality-aware, often clustered, bypass networks.

-# Benchmark names and CPI remarks corrected

-* The SPEC CPU integer suite includes programs like **hmmer**, **gobmk** (Go), **sjeng** (chess), **mcf** (transportation network), and **h264ref** (video).
-* **mcf** is memory-latency bound with pointer-chasing and poor locality, so CPI can be very high on small in-order cores.
-* The **ideal CPI** for a dual-issue core is **0.5** only under unrealistic assumptions: perfect prediction, single-cycle latencies, no structural limits, and sufficient mix of independent ops.
-Real CPI is higher due to pipeline, cache, and branch costs.

-# Terminology and slips fixed

-* Superscalar, not “supercalas/supercalers.”
-* Tomasulo’s algorithm, not “tomos/tomosolus.”
-* Moore’s law, not “Mo’s law.”
-* BTB (target **addresses**), not “branch table buffer,” and not an instruction store.
-* Return address stack, not “return step.”
-* “Four micro-operations per **cycle**,” not “per second.”

-If you want me to apply the same treatment to specific slides or diagrams, paste them and I will correct and expand with precise mechanics.